-- GDPR risk and progress updates are reported quarterly to the Co-Executive Team, and six-monthly to the Group Audit & Risk Committee and the Board. - The Group's information governance forum meets regularly to discuss relevant risks and controls around information and data. - Project Halo aimed at improving confidence in both the quality of the Group's data and how it is governed and secured.
-Halo update to Audit & Risk Committee in November 2022 and Board March 2023. - Data protection internal audit completed in October 2022 'significant assurance with minor improvements'. - Work is underway to develop 'FLEGAL plus' (including issues of damp, mould and condensation) and more detailed reporting on fire risk assessments as a result of increasing focus on consumer regulation and focus from the Housing Ombudsman. - The Board and Group Audit & Risk Committee monitor a range of key economic metrics quarterly (see risk update). - Business plans are prepared using 'key rules for effective financial management', as detailed in the budget report approved by the Board.
-These include having spare facility headroom to cope with potential adverse economic conditions with no dependency on sales income to meet loan covenants and business plan assumptions. - Quarterly stress testing of business plans assesses the impact of adverse economic conditions on loan covenants and ongoing viability. - Contractor financial resilience is assessed for all new suppliers. - Drawn down agreed loan facilities to maximise our liquidity.
-Board approved bringing forward issue of £50m retained bond. - Budget and business plan including a stress testing resilience plan was approved by the Board on 29 March 2023. - The Procurement team has been working with lead officers to identify critical contractors and fall back plans have been developed to ensure the Group's supply chain is resilient. - Stress testing workshop undertaken by the Board in November 2021 with external support summary report received by the Board in January 2022. - Stress testing resilience plan report to the Board in May 2023.
+- The Board and Group Audit and Risk Committee monitor a range of key economic metrics quarterly (see Risk Update). - Business plans are prepared using 'key rules for effective financial management', as detailed in the budget report approved by the Board.
+These include having spare facility headroom to cope with potential adverse economic conditions with no dependency on sales income to meet loan covenants and business plan assumptions. - Quarterly stress testing of Business Plans assess the impact of adverse economic conditions on loan covenants / ongoing viability. - Contractor financial resilience is assessed for all new suppliers. - Drawn down agreed loan facilities to maximise our liquidity.
+Board approved bringing forward issue of £50m retained Bond. - Budget and Business Plan including a stress testing resilience plan was approved by Board 29/03/2023. - Procurement have been working with lead officers to identify critical contractors and fall back plans have been developed to ensure the Group's supply chain is resilient. - Stress Testing workshop undertaken by Board in November 2021 with external support summary report received by Board in January 2022. - Stress Testing Resilience Plan report to Board in May 2023.